deepso7/nodejs-hello/README.md

 you can install the package using

-npm install --save
+npm install nodejs-hello--save

-create a file 'index.js' and add
+yarn add nodejs-hello

+## Usage
 var test = require('hello-world-node-package');

 test.helloWorld();
+## Test
+npm run test

 # BINGO you will see "hello World " on the console